sarahnator/matlabmischief/basic/intro.md

 ```

 ## structs
-- obj that contain information about some type of thing
+- obj that contains info abt some type of thing
 ``` matlab
 //create struct by specifying field(s) person.name = 'sarah';